N=2 Generalized Superconformal Quiver Gauge Theory: Examples

 Here $l_2$ is the contribution of the generic puncture, 1 is the contribution of the simple puncture; we have used the fact that the new puncture has the contribution to Higgs branch $(l_2+n_1n_2)$, where $x$ is the contribution from the fundamental fields.
-Calculate it, we get $x=n_1(n_1-n_2)$, so there is $n_1-n_2$ fundamentals on $SU(n_1)$, this is in agreement with the explicit quiver theory.
+Calculate it, we get $x=n_1(n_1-n_2)$, so there is $n_1-n_2$ fundamentals on $SU(n_1)$.

-Next, let's consider collision of two identical punctures which have two columns with equal height N, this means that we are considering $A_{2N-1}$ compactification.
-We list the analysis in the following table:
+\textbf{Example 2}: Let's consider collision of two identical punctures which have two columns with equal height N. We list the analysis in the Table \ref{tb2}:

-From the table, we can see that the new puncture is a full puncture and the decoupled gauge group has only even rank operator, the natural decoupled gauge group is $USp(2N)$, one may wonder why USp gauge group appears when we compactify a $A_{2N-1}$ theory on a Riemann surface, this can be done by including a outer automorphism of the gauge group $SU(2N)$ in the compactification, see \cite{vafa, witten7}.
-Let's calculate the fundamentals on $USP(2N)$.
-The three punctured sphere does not contribute to Higgs branch.
-The two column puncture has Higgs dimension $N$, the full puncture contributes $(2N^2-N)$. we have
+From the Table \ref{tb2}, we can see that the new puncture is a full puncture and the decoupled gauge group has only even rank operator, the natural decoupled gauge group is $USp(2N)$, one may wonder why USp gauge group appears when we compactify a $A_{2N-1}$ theory on a Riemann surface, this can be done by including a outer automorphism of the gauge group $SU(2N)$ in the compactification, see \cite{vafa, witten7 }.
+The matter content is a free matter and we can find it using Higgs branch matching:

-solving this equation, we have $x=4N$, so we have 2 fundamentals on USp node.
-This is just what is found by Gaiotto \cite{Gaiotto1}, see also \cite{dan2}.
+We have $x=4N$, so we have 2 fundamentals on USp node.

-We also confirm another example which is studied in \cite{dan2}.
-One puncture has partition $[2,2...2]$, the other puncture has partition $[3,2....2,1]$, the data is assembled in following table:
+\textbf{Example 3}: We also confirm another example which is studied in \cite{dan2}.
+One puncture has partition $[2,2...2]$, the other puncture has partition $[3,2....2,1]$, the data is assembled in Table \ref{tb3}:

-From the table, we conclude that the new puncture is a full puncture and the decoupled gauge group is a $SU(N)$ gauge group.
-The three punctured sphere has zero Coulomb branch dimension, its Higgs branch dimension can be calculated using (\ref{higgs}), and equals to $(2N^2+2N)$, we have the equation
+From the Table \ref{tb3}, we conclude that the new puncture is a full puncture and the decoupled gauge group is a $SU(2N)$ gauge group.
+The three punctured sphere does not contribute to higgs branch, we have the equation

-we find $x=N$, this sounds weird, since no conventional matter on $SU(N)$ can give this number for Higgs branch.
-The three punctured sphere does not represent the conventional matter too, so we may combine the two contribution, the total contribution to Higgs branch of the $SU(N)$ node is $2N^2+3N=(2N^2-N)+4N$, that's an antisymmetric matter and two fundamentals on it, it splits in this way so that the $SU(N)$ gauge group is conformal.
+we find $x=2N^2+N$, this sounds weird, since no single conventional matter on $SU(N)$ can give this number for Higgs branch.
+However, let's split $2N^2+3N=(2N^2-N)+4N$, that's an antisymmetric matter and two fundamentals' contribution, it splits in this way so that the $SU(N)$ gauge group is conformal.

-Next, let's consider the collision of two generic punctures.
-First we want to mention a special case when $\delta_{1N}\geq N-1$, this means that $p_N={N-1}$, without any calculation, we can conclude that the new puncture is a full puncture, since the maximal value of $p_N$ is $N-1$ and it is possible only if the puncture is a full puncture.